-If the answer to any of these questions was YES, a map indicating the affected area must be included in Appendix A. Please refer to Appendix A2.
+If the answer to any of these questions was YES, a map indicating the affected area must be included in Appendix A. Please refer to Appendix D3 for the Biodiversity Sensitivity Map.

-The western part of the site, where the burial site is situated, is located within an Ecological Support Area ("ESA").
-The site, however, is not located within a Critical Biodiversity Area ("CBA").
-Only part of the property falls within a National threatened ecosystem where Bokkeveld Sandstone Fynbos Vegetation occur which is an endangered vegetation type.
-But because of the property being completely transformed due to past development activities, the impacts will not be of significance because there is no natural vegetation present on the site.
+The western part of the site, where the burial site is situated, is located within a Critical Biodiversity Area (CBA).
+The property on which the site is located falls within a National threatened ecosystem where Bokkeveld Sandstone Fynbos occur, which is an ecosystem categorised as Vulnerable in terms of Section 52 of the National Environmental Management: Biodiversity Act (NEMBA), 2014.
+But because of the property being completely transformed due to past development activities, the impacts will be of low significance because there is no natural vegetation present on the site.